We hope you enjoy your visit – and we ask you to respect our culture

 - We request that you observe the Visiting Dambimangari Country Code of Conduct.

 - Visits to the Yampi Sound Training Area are not permitted without prior approval.
 Access is strictly controlled and generally restricted to military personnel, environmental science teams and Traditional Owners.
 Applications are assessed by the Department of Defence and are rarely approved for general visitation - Yampi Sound Training Area access request form.

 |The site||Requirements for a visit||Links and documents|

 Dambimangari Aboriginal Corporation encourages all visitors to utilise the services of a Traditional Owner guide when visiting Dambimangari country.
+It is a requirement to have an accredited Traditional Owner tourism guide to visit some sites on Dambimangari country as outlined in the Visitor Location Schedule.
 Presently, guiding services are available from Dambimangari Traditional Tours, with more Traditional Owner tourism business expected to be established in the future.

 EMAIL CONTACT: email@example.com